ImanFakih/imansrecpies/content/post/apple-pecan-maple-cake/index.md

 ---

-Based on a <a href="https://www.donnahay.com.au/recipes/s/apple-and-pecan-cake-with-hot-maple-butter" target="_blank">recipe</a> by Donna Hay.
+Based on a recipe by Donna Hay, found <a href="https://www.donnahay.com.au/recipes/s/apple-and-pecan-cake-with-hot-maple-butter" target="_blank"> here</a>.